Exercise in modular programming: the Mandelbrot set

 This is not even the worst code.
 Variables are aptly named and the code is nicely parametrized.
 However, this code utterly lacks in modularity.
 The author has never heard of classes or functions!
 Try to improve this code to get less repetition and better isolation of concerns, while at the same time bundling things that belong together.
 To achieve this you should consider using functions to isolate functionality, while using classes to bundle things that are related.

-Create a BoundingBox class
+Create a BoundingBox

-One piece of information that we might want to bundle is the BoundingBox of the fractal.
-Then we can think about the actions that we perform on the bounding-box that are generic enough so that we may put them in the BoundingBox class as a method.
-We collect the information on the width and height of the resulting image, together with the center coordinate and the extent in terms of the complex number plane.
+of the fractal.
+Then we can think about the actions that we perform on the bounding-box that are generic enough so that we may put them in the BoundingBox

 «bounding-box»